 Let’s take an example – Company X wants to know about their employee satisfaction and loyalty in their office in North and South American.
 They send employee Net Promoter Score survey to their employees working in the offices in these regions.

-In total, they receive 5000 responses from employees in North America and 1000 responses from employees in South America.
+They receive 5000 responses from employees in North America and 1000 responses from LATAM employees.

 Let’s break down these responses.